(We just sold out but Jögge is sending more, please add your email to notify list)

-Documentary on the incredible spoon carving teacher and traditional turner of northern Sweden, Ville Sundquist.
+This is a wonderful documentary on the incredible spoon carving teacher and traditional turner of northern Sweden, Wille Sundquist.

 Wille Sundqvist is an elder craftsman in the rich and deep woodcraft tradition of the Västerbotten region in the north of Sweden.
 Wille’s traditional of carving spoons and ladles, his greenwood turned bowls, and the educational work he has done through his books, especially “Swedish Carving Techniques” has made him known and loved by the Swedes and by the broader international audience.